Ptnan7/azure-powershell/src/Cdn/Cdn/help/Update-AzFrontDoorCdnOriginGroup.md

 ```

 ## DESCRIPTION
-update an existing origin group within a profile.
+Update an existing origin group within a profile.

 ## EXAMPLES